How Shingle Weight Affects Roof Performance and Longevity

 While many buyers focus on the outside appearance of a roof, it’s what’s underneath — and what it’s made of — that truly counts.
 Understanding shingle weight helps you evaluate durability, performance, and long-term costs before making your home purchase.

 At Utz Roofing, we believe in education first.
-When we help you inspect, replace, or upgrade your roof, we take shingle weight, structural limits, and local climate into full account so you can feel confident about your roof’s strength from day one.
+When we help you inspect, replace, or upgrade your roof.
+We take shingle, structural limits, and local climate into full account so you can feel confident about your roof’s strength from day one.

 Buying a home in Villa Ridge?
 Let us help you assess the roofing system, inside and out.
-The more you know about shingle weight, the better protected your home and investment will be.
+The more you know about shingle, the better protected your home and investment will be.